kscalelabs/rdme-docs/docs/Getting Started/introduction-1.md

 ACTUATOR_ID_TO_NAME = {v: k for k, v in ACTUATOR_NAME_TO_ID.items()}
 ```

-If you have issues connecting see also [Connection issues](https://docs.kscale.dev/update/docs/checking-ip)

 ## Services

 The KOS client provides several services, each accessible via the client object.
 Below are the services and examples of how to use them.